prajwalchapke055/Amazon-Prime-Clone-DevSecOps-Project/README.md

 2. **AWS CLI**: Install AWS CLI on your local machine.
 [AWS CLI Installation Guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 3. **VS Code (Optional)**: Download and install VS Code as a code editor.
 [VS Code Download](https://code.visualstudio.com/download)
 4. **Install Terraform in Windows**: Download and install Terraform in Windows [Terraform in Windows](https://learn.microsoft.com/en-us/azure/developer/terraform/get-started-windows-bash)

+---

+## Note For Developers

+- This project is a Amazon Prime Clone.
+You can run the below commands to see the project on your local system.
+- Hosted on Firebase at - https://prime-clone-2fcfe.web.app/ (Desktop View Only).
+For getting Data I have used TMDB API.

+- For running the App locally you will have to generate your own API_Key and substitute in all requests files and App.js files.
+- You can check out other ReactJs projects as well in other repositories deployed on firebase.

+- Icons from Material UI library have been used.
+Link is - https://material-ui.com/components/material-icons/

+### Technologies Used:
+- ReactJS
+- NodeJS
+- MaterialUI for icons

+### Note: Don't use it for any commercial purposes.

+---

 ## Configuration
 ### AWS Setup